visual2103/Computational-Neuroscience/README.md

-# Computational-Neuroscience
+# Computational-Neuroscience  -  Research Project
-**EEG Preprocessing Pipeline for Visual Perception Analysis**
+**EEG Preprocessing Pipeline for Visual Perception Analysis** This is a basic research project about how the brain responds to visual stimuli, using EEG data.

 This repository presents the development of a complete EEG preprocessing pipeline designed for the **Dots_30 visual perception experiment**, which investigates brain activity related to stimulus visibility and perceptual awareness.